Two years ago, polio struck Namrata.

 Asha was a simple woman, a devoted mother and her husband’s shadow.
 She would never forget the way Rahul had married her despite the scandal.
 After her engagement to Rahul, she had run away with an unscrupulous guy.
 She had stayed with him for a week before she came to her senses.
 Her father called Rahul and told him the truth, expecting him to break off the engagement.
-Rahul made him promise he would say nothing to Rahul’s parents.
+Rahul made Asha’s father promise that he would say nothing to Rahul’s parents.
 The marriage took place as planned.
 In all these years, her gratitude towards him had never dimmed.
-Her obedient deference was all she could offer him in return.
-Every time he gently reminded her of that one mistake, she was annoyed—not with him—but with herself.
+Her obedient deference was all she could offer him in return for the favor he had done her and her family.
+Whenever he referred to that one mistake, oh, so gently, she was annoyed—not with him—but with herself.

 Namit and Namrata were close to each other.
 Their difference in age had never let sibling rivalry develop between them.
 The moment Namit held the infant Namrata in his hands, he had felt protective towards her.
 He had watched out for her when she was able to go to school.
-Today, to see her in the wheel chair, pale and drawn, wounded him deep within.
+Today, to see her in the wheelchair, pale and drawn, wounded him.
 She had always been very demanding of him.
-Every year—for Rakhi and her birthday—he had to rack his brain- and save for months- before he could think of some gift that would bring a smile of incredulous delight to her eyes.
+Every year—for Rakhi and her birthday—he had to rack his brain and save for months before he could think of some gift that would bring a smile of incredulous delight to her eyes.
 When she smiled like that, his heart would fill with tender pride.
-In the past two years, her thousand watt bulb of a smile had dimmed.
+In the past two years, her thousand-watt bulb of a smile had disappeared.
 He recalled the expression on her face when he had given her the rakhi gift this year.
 It was not just her weak smile; it was the look of gratitude laced with guilt and shame that had made him cringe.
 He wished his father would stop pitying Namrata in such a humiliating and obvious way.

 She had withdrawn into herself, becoming very intuitive and observant.
 Her own silence had helped her to listen to spoken as well as unspoken words.
 She had recently become aware of her family’s strange dynamics.
 She was sure both Asha and Namit were clueless of the question she had glimpsed, whose answer still evaded her.